ryancfields/w6-frontend/README.md

   ```

 * **Question:** Why do we need to include the "Content-Type" in the headers?
+To tell the server what content to expect and parse.
 * **Your Answer:**

 * **Question:** How could you convert this method to an `async` method?
+ async loginUser (user) {

+    const response = await fetch(

+  const json = await response.json()
 ---

 - [ ] Let's move our requests to a better place.
 Create a new file at `./src/api/auth.js`.
 Add the following inside of it: